 14. TSOH Investment Research Service ($192K/year)

-Alex Morris (from Davie, FL, USA) started TSOH Investment Research Service almost 2 years ago.
+Alex Morris (from Davie, FL, USA) started TSOH Investment Research Service over 2 years ago.

 My name is Alex Morris, and I run the TSOH Investment Research service.
 Before launch, I spent a decade working in the investment advisory (RIA) business as an equities research analyst.
 Years of experience in the RIA business helped me to see, firsthand, how much of finance is shrouded with a somewhat false sense of expertise, as well as the overwhelming influence of the advisors’ / investment managers’ incentives (retaining / growing AUM and sustaining a large recurring fee base), which leads to questionable long-term decision-making.
 With my service, I provide complete transparency into the investment philosophy, research process, and long-term outcomes of an experienced equities analyst and CFA Charterholder.